codingforpleasure/customized-workspace/Ubuntu/useful-resources/few-shot-learning.md

 small number of samples.

 For a human, making a prediction based on tiny (like 4) training samples is not hard.
 But can computers do this as well?

+If a class has only two samples, can computers make the correct prediction?
+This is harder than the standard classification problem.